Deepen your Practice Workshop

 Type of Event

 Many of us have embraced yoga because we have experienced its power to bring some balance to our high-stress, achievement-oriented lives.
-But invariably we find that our goal-oriented mindset seeps into our yoga practice, limiting yoga's ability to bring us balance and joy.
-The purpose of this workshop is to make visible our troublesome tendencies to strive, struggle, and judge even on the mat, and to learn to cultivate a more balanced attitude to yoga in order to maximize its potential to transform our minds as well as our bodies.
+But invariably we find that our goal-oriented mindset has seeped into our yoga practice, limiting yoga's ability to bring us balance and joy.
+The purpose of this workshop is to make visible our troublesome tendencies to strive, struggle, and judge even on the mat, and to learn to cultivate a more balanced attitude to yoga in order to maximize its potential to transform our lives.

-To me, deepening your practice does not primarily mean working towards ever more difficult poses, but it also does not mean avoiding advanced poses altogether.
+To me, deepening your practice means finding a more balanced experience of yoga, in which the exploration of new territory is always grounded by an abiding acceptance of the present moment.
+To me, it does not primarily mean working towards ever more difficult poses, but it also does not mean avoiding advanced poses altogether.
 It means placing the breath at the center of your practice, because the breath is the most direct link between the body and the mind.
 It means balancing the physical and mental aspects of the practice, the expressive with the contemplative, the effortful with the effortless, to create a deeper connection between mind and body, a connection that has the power to reshape your life.

 In this workshop we explore ways to find more meaning in our experience of yoga, to become more present in it, more attuned to it, more consciously joyful in the practice of it, in short, to deepen our practice by finding balance in it.
 To move towards a deeper and more balanced yoga practice, we will augment asana practice in this workshop with breath work and meditation.